 In some areas, a wildfire is part of the ecosystem which can kill sick trees and is vital to the continued survival of plant species.
 While the fire is out of control, there will be a devastating impact on the entire ecosystem and human life.

-As fact tells, the 2019–2020 Australian bushfire has already resulted in biodiversity extinction, with over one billion animals killed in the accident.
+As fact tells, the 2019–2020 Australian bushfire resulted in biodiversity extinction, with over one billion animals killed in the accident.
 Apart from this, the heavy smoke from wildfires can cause serious health concerns.
 A wildfire will produce fine particle air pollution.
 These particles can affect your eyes and respiratory system, leading to severe health disorders like a runny nose and stinging eyes.

 According to the World Health Organization, people with lung diseases or chronic illnesses, children, and people who work outdoors are particularly vulnerable to pollution.
 Even if you are healthy, avoiding any exposure to heavy smoke is a wise decision.